-I recently visited the Georgian House Hotel for a one night stay with my two young children ( aged 2 & 5), and to sample their afternoon tea.
+I recently visited the Georgian House Hotel for a one night family stay in London with my two young children (aged 2 & 5), and to sample their children’s afternoon tea.
 Previously, I wouldn’t have thought that the tradition of afternoon tea would be of much interest to young children, but when I heard about the Georgian House’s dedicated kids’ afternoon tea – I knew my girls would be excited to visit.
 Plus, I wanted to see if this was the best family hotel in London and see if I could have a peek at the wizarding rooms, Harry Potter style!

 It is always useful to know of central London hotels with family rooms – a question that I often get asked about.
 The Georgian House is situated in the Pimlico area of London.
 It’s central location and proximity to Victoria Station means that it is a good base for families to explore the local area, and one of the best areas to stay in London with family.